bonitasoft/bonita-doc/md/product-versioning.md

 Bonita follows the usual semantic versioning X.Y.z:
 * X is the major version number.
 The major version changes when non-backward compatible changes are implemented
 * Y is the minor version number.
 The minor version changes when backward compatible features are added.
 A minor version is released every 6 months to improve continuously Bonita
 * z being the maintenance version number.
 The maintenance versions contain fixes.
 Maintenance versions are released every month between two minor versions for the current minor version.
+These versions are cross-compatible by default for the same minor version

 ## Artifact version